The Ugly Duckling

 The duckling hid away in the marsh for two days.
 Finally, on the third day, he thought, “I can’t hide here forever.
 It’s time for me to be brave and go out into the wide world.”

 So away he went.
-He floated on water and flew through the sky, and everywhere he went, the other creatures avoided and mocked him.
+He floated on water and flew through the sky, and everywhere he went, the other creatures avoided him.

-Soon the leaves in the woods turned yellow and brown, danced in the wind, and fell to the ground.
-As winter arrived, the clouds hung heavy with snow and hail.
-The poor duckling shivered miserably.
+Soon it was autumn, and the leaves in the woods turned yellow and brown, danced in the wind, and fell to the ground.
+Then winter arrived, and the clouds hung heavy with snow and hail.
+The poor duckling shivered.

-Time passed and the sun began to shine warmly again.
+Time passed, and at last, the sun began to shine warmly again.
 It was spring!

 The ugly duckling was in the marsh, floating among the rushes.
-He raised his wings to welcome the sun, and he was surprised to find that they flapped with much greater strength than they had before.
-Before he knew it, he found himself in a large garden where the apple trees were in bloom, and the air was scented with lilacs.
+He raised his wings to welcome the sun, and he was surprised to find that they flapped with much greater strength than he expected.
+Before he knew it, he had flown a great distance.
+He found himself flying over a large garden around a small lake, where the apple trees were in bloom, and the air was scented with lilacs.

-Just in front of him, he saw three stunning swans coming toward him from a thicket.
+In the distance ahead, he saw three stunning swans coming out of a thicket.
 With rustling feathers, they swam lightly over the water.
-The duckling recognized the majestic birds, and he was overcome by a strange sadness.
+The duckling recognized the majestic birds, and he was overcome with sadness.

-This was The Ugly Duckling by Hans Christian Anderson.
+This has been The Ugly Duckling.
+Written by Hans Christian Anderson, and read by Corrie Legge.
 This has been a LibraryCall adaptation and recording.